Walter Brattain

-Walter Houser Brattain (/ˈbrætn/ BRAT-n; February 10, 1902 – October 13, 1987) was an American solid-state physicist who shared the 1956 Nobel Prize in Physics with John Bardeen and William Shockley for their invention of the point-contact transistor.
+Walter Houser Brattain (/ˈbræt.n/ BRAT-n; February 10, 1902 – October 13, 1987) was an American physicist who shared the 1956 Nobel Prize in Physics with John Bardeen and William Shockley for their invention of the point-contact transistor.
 Brattain devoted much of his life to research on surface states.

 Early life and education

-Walter Houser Brattain was born on February 10, 1902, in Amoy (now Xiamen), China, to American parents, Ross R. Brattain and Ottilie Houser.
+Walter Houser Brattain was born on February 10, 1902, in Amoy (now Xiamen), Fujian, China, to American parents, Ottilie (née Houser) and Ross R. Brattain.
 His father was of Scottish descent, while his mother's parents were both immigrants from Stuttgart, Germany.
 Ross was a teacher at the Ting-Wen Institute, a private school for Chinese boys.
 Ottilie was a gifted mathematician.
 Both were graduates of Whitman College.
 Ottilie and baby Walter returned to the United States in 1903, and Ross followed shortly afterward.
 The family lived for several years in Spokane, Washington, then settled on a cattle ranch near Tonasket, Washington, in 1911.

 Brattain attended high school in Washington, spending one year at Queen Anne High School, two years at Tonasket High School, and one year at Moran School for Boys.
 He then attended Whitman College, where he studied under Benjamin H. Brown (physics) and Walter A. Bratton (mathematics).
-He received his B.S. in 1924 with a double major in physics and mathematics.
+He received a Bachelor of Science in 1924 with a double major in Physics and Mathematics.
 Brattain and his classmates Walker Bleakney, Vladimir Rojansky, and E. John Workman would all go on to have distinguished careers, later becoming known as "the four horsemen of physics".
 Brattain's brother Robert, who followed him at Whitman College, also became a physicist.

-Brattain obtained an M.A. from the University of Oregon in 1926 and a Ph.D. from the University of Minnesota in 1929.
-At Minnesota, he had the opportunity to study the new field of quantum mechanics under John Van Vleck.
-His thesis, supervised by John T. Tate, was titled Efficiency of Excitation by Electron Impact and Anomalous Scattering in Mercury Vapor.
+Brattain obtained a Master of Arts from the University of Oregon in 1926 and a Doctor of Philosophy from the University of Minnesota in 1929.
+At Minnesota, he had the opportunity to study the new field of quantum mechanics under John Hasbrouck Van Vleck.
+His doctoral thesis, supervised by John Torrence Tate Sr., was titled Efficiency of Excitation by Electron Impact and Anomalous Scattering in Mercury Vapor.